moskytw/mosql/docs/index.rst

 MoSQL --- More than SQL
 =======================

-It lets you use the common Python's data structures to build SQLs, and provides a convenient model of result set.
+It lets you use the common Python's data structures to build SQLs.

 ..
 The talk, "MoSQL: More than SQL, but Less than ORM", at PyCon TW 2013:
 ..